DiogoCastroSilva/grapql/README.md

 ## Sections

 - <a href="/users">Users Project</a> - Create a simple Express server using GraphQL
+- <a href="/Lyrical-GraphQL">Song project</a> - Connect client with GraphQL server using Apollo Client
 ## Scripts

 To run the projects is needed to install all dependencies then starting the project.
 For that there's the following scripts: